joaotinti75/Pygame/README.md

 # Pygame
-Games that i did using pygame library
+Games and animations that i did using pygame library

+1.MATRIX ANIMATION